kizu/kizu.ru/_posts/en/blog/2014-02-10-flex-baseline.md

 Those rules make only onelined simple inline-blocks usable with `vertical-align: baseline`, in all other complex cases we would get not what we would need.

-Here is an example: all three blocks have `display: inline-block`, the first one is simple oneliner, but with bigger padding, second one is multiline, but have smaller font-size and the third one have `overflow: auto`.
+Here is an example: all three blocks have `display: inline-block`, the first one is simple oneliner, but with bigger padding, second one is multiline, but has smaller font-size and the third one has `overflow: auto`.

 [demo:flex-baseline1]

-You <span class="sidenote" id="safari">can see (* btw, in the latest Safari the block with `overflow` don't behave according to the specs)</span> where each block have its baseline in this example.
+You <span class="sidenote" id="safari">can see (* btw, in the latest Safari the block with `overflow` don't behave according to the specs)</span> where each block has its baseline in this example.

 ## inline-table